ldsands/UsefulCodeSnippets/other_software/Linux/LinuxPrograms.md

 sudo pacman -S nodejs npm
 # test install
 node -v
-# to install nativefier
-npm install -g nativefier
 # to install nativefier using npm
-npm install nativefier -g
+sudo npm install -g nativefier
 # to update nativefier (you must have admin privileges) you should update npm first then update nativefier (the command below updates npm and then nativefier)
-sudo npm update -g npm && npm update -g nativefier
+sudo npm update -g npm && sudo npm update -g nativefier
 # it is also a good idea to create a folder just for nativefier below is where I put it
 mkdir /home/ldsands/Documents/NativefierApps/
 # now navigate to the folder to create the nativefier program there